SophieDeBenedetto/phoenix-pair/post.md

 #### Sending the Connect Request From the Client

-Phoenix Channels provides a JavaScript offering that we can use to send a socket connection request from the client.
+Phoenix Channels provides a JavaScript library that we can use to send a socket connection request from the client.

 ```javascript